+That is, before the Ukranian anarchists were crushed, along with Nestor Makno’s anti-Bolshevik army (see Gregori Maximoff’s writings as well).
 Without digging in too deep at this point on the question of peasant insurgency, the peasant question and agricultural questions more generally form the most difficult questions in transformation towards industrialization.
 Far from seeing him as uncritically supporting colonial revolution, my reading of Fanon finds a caution towards a revolutionary process that fails to connect geographically, internationally and fails to transcend the devolution towards the corrupt influence of a localized, party-influenced and capitalist-leaning bourgeoise.
 In this respect, the Brenner thesis’ emphasis on the transformation of agricultural social-production relations is moved to the forefront.
 What are the roadblocks to socialist transformation in historically “underdeveloped” countries?
 What does “Capitalism with Chinese Characteristics” mean?
 What is the difference between bourgeois revolution and peasant revolution and proletarian revolution?

 Blaut ends his “Tunnel of Time” article with the following conclusion: